autometrics-dev/quickmetrics/README.md

 - Prometheus runs locally on `localhost:9090`, and loads autometrics alerting rules from `prometheus/autometrics.rules.yml`
 - Prometheus will try to scrape `localhost:8080/metrics` by default.
 You can change this under `scrape_configs` in `prometheus/prometheus.yml`
 - The aggregation gateway runs on `localhost:8081`
+- Grafana runs on `localhost:9011` and does not require a username/password to log in
 - An API runs on `localhost:8082` and will proxy requests to `/metrics` to the aggregation gateway, setting proper CORS headers so you can push metrics from the browser

 Prometheus will scrape the aggregation gateway every 5 seconds, but you can change this in the `prometheus/prometheus.yml` config file.